 The TV has ARC-enabled and eARC-enabled ports.
 They will have different pass-through roles.
 Like, a few will be inputs and a few will be output ports.
 The same guide goes for the TV HDMI ports.

 Are HDMI 1.4 and 2.0 ports the same?

 They are not the same.
 The 1.4 can’t support eARC, but the 2.0 supports both ARC and eARC.
 Also, 2.0 has higher bandwidth than 1.4.

 You can connect the ports if your HDMI cable supports backward compatibility.
-To ensure, that the HDMI cable is backward compatible.
-Make sure you have the HDMI cable of the 2.1 version or higher.
+Ensure, that the HDMI cable is backward compatible.
+Make sure you have the HDMI cable for the 2.1 version or higher.